-5 Great Places to Visit in Andalusia
+5 of the Best Places to Visit in Andalusia

-For less than 10 Euros and typically in under 2 hours by bus from Malaga you can arrive in the stunningly set town of Ronda.
+For less than 10 Euros and typically in under 2 hours by bus from Malaga, you can arrive in the stunningly set town of Ronda.
 It is surrounded by a deep gorge and boasts an impossibly tall bridge which offers up beautiful views of the surrounding countryside.

 Andalusia’s largest city and capital is one of the grandest in Spain with elegant plazas and a bustling old town.
 It is the heart of the Spanish Flamenco scene and hosts a week-long celebration each April when the whole city comes out to party for the Feria de Sevilla, a couple of weeks after the more somber Easter processions.

-While Northern Europeans usually head to one of the plentiful resorts along the Costa del Sol, Spaniards are more likely to head to Cadiz, which is home to what many locals claim is the country’s best beach.
-It’s also a great place to hang around if you want more than your average beach resort as this is the oldest city in Iberia and perhaps all of Western Europe which means there is plenty of history to be found.
-It also hosts a wild and witty Carnival and some lively markets, while if you’re after some more typical Spanish nightlife this may also be the place for you.
+While Northern Europeans usually head to one of the plentiful resorts along the Costa del Sol, Spaniards are more likely to head to Cadiz, which is home to what many locals claim are the country’s best beaches.
+It’s also a great place to hang around if you want a bit more than your average resort.
+That’s because this is one of the oldest cities in all of Europe with many secrets to be unravelled in its ancient centre which overlooks the beaches which run the length of the city and beyond.

 4. Sierra Nevada

-The magnificent La Alhambra palace is the highlight of any trip to Granada but its winding streets and very obvious Arabic influences give it a vibe unique to almost everywhere else in Spain.
-Like Cadiz it has been inhabited by people for over 2,000 years and it is home to plenty of fascinating districts such as the gypsy dwellings of Sacromonte.
+The magnificent Alhambra palace is the highlight of any trip to Granada but its winding streets and very obvious Arabic influences give it a vibe unique to almost everywhere else in Spain.
+Like Cadiz, it has been inhabited by people for over 2,000 years and it is home to plenty of fascinating little districts such as the gypsy dwellings of Sacromonte.

-This article was published in August 2015.
+This article was last updated in January 2021.